griftheorange/Flatiron-Clone-Helper/README.md

 You should see a file called .bash_profile.
 Open this file in a text editor and at the *VERY BOTTOM* copy the following code:

     clone(){
-      echo "$1" > ~/Desktop/clone_helper/url_holder.txt
+      echo "$1" > ~/Desktop/Flatiron-Clone-Helper/url_holder.txt
-      ruby ~/Desktop/clone_helper/pull.rb
+      ruby ~/Desktop/Flatiron-Clone-Helper/pull.rb
     }

-Note, if you did not install the file on your desktop, here is where you change the absolute address to your clone_helper file.
+Note, if you did not install the file on your desktop, here is where you change the absolute address to your Flatiron-Clone-Helper file.